michaelebrooker/community-garden/README.md

-New Speak Out Woowlich site started November 2021 for deployment next year.
+New Speak Out Woowlich site started November 2021 and deployed in 2022.

-Added
 Menu structure is a mess, with main menu defined in config.toml, but with only campaigns defined. range .Site.Menus.main is called, and hasChildren for a dropdown that doesn't function.
 The campaigns menu items shows not dropdown menus